zecoj/fang-hacks-internal/README.md

 ## Initial Setup
  - Edit config.txt
  - Make sure camera is up and running
  - Insert microsd card, installation process will start.
+You will hear 4 quick beeps once and again when the files are transferred successfully to the internal flash.
  - Check your WiFi router for new IP (or reserve DHCP prior). ping should reply in about 1 minute.
  - You should now be able to telnet to port 2323 or rtsp://IP/unicast
  - Once confirmed working, remove the microsd and reboot the camera